jekhokie/scriptbox/python--flask-hello-world/README.md

 You can now open a browser and navigate to http://<SERVER_IP>:8000/ to see the Hello World Flask basic website.

+## Kubernetes

-Note that there are Kubernetes YAML configuration files and a Docker file in this directory due to this repo being used as part of a larger tutorial on Kubernetes.
+There are Kubernetes YAML configuration files and a Docker file in this directory due to this repo being used as part of a larger tutorial on Kubernetes.
 Those files can be found in the `k8s/` directory.